IsaaColomer/PlatformerGame/README.md

  - Victor Bosch - ?

 ## License
+All the audio Fx in the game have been generated with rFXGen tool.
 This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
 Check [LICENSE](LICENSE) for further details.